deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 <a href="https://iroh.computer">
 <img src="../assets/logos/iroh.svg" style="width:160px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" alt="Iroh Logo" />
 </a>
-If you don't "start" a realtime app within a chat, Delta Chat will not start any P2P network related activity.
-If you start an app that does not use the new realtime capability, then also no P2P networking is established, either.

 Only if you start an app that uses the [webxdc.joinRealtimeChannel() API](https://webxdc.org/docs/spec/joinRealtimeChannel.html)